 Development is not permitted in the Wetlands Conservation Overlay District including the wetland buffers specified above.
-Permitted uses are those which will not require the erection or construction of any structures or buildings; will not alter the natural surface configuration by addition of fill or by dredging; and uses that are otherwise permitted by the Zoning Ordinance.
-Such uses include the following:
+The following uses are permitted provided a use is not prohibited or restricted by Section 4.16, Prohibited Uses or otherwise prohibited by the Zoning Ordinance.

-- A. Forestry and tree farming using best management practices in order to protect wetlands from damage and prevent sedimentation. - B. Cultivation and harvesting of crops according to recognized soil conservation practices including the protection of the wetlands from pollution caused by fertilizers, pesticides and herbicides used in such cultivation. - C. Wildlife refuges. - D. Parks and outdoor recreation uses consistent with the purpose and intent of this Ordinance; - E. Conservation areas and nature trails. - F. Open Spaces as permitted or required by the Subdivision Regulations or the Zoning Ordinance. - G. Dry hydrants or fire ponds which are constructed to permit unobstructed flow of water. - H. Docks, breakwaters, moorings, beach maintenance and wells as permitted by the Wetlands Bureau of the NH Department of Environmental Services.
+- A. Forestry and tree farming using state-sanctioned best management practices in order to protect wetlands from damage and prevent sedimentation. - B. Cultivation and harvesting of crops according to state-sanctioned best management practices for agriculture including the protection of the wetlands from pollution caused by fertilizers, pesticides and herbicides used in such cultivation. - C. Wildlife refuges. - D. Parks and outdoor recreation uses consistent with the purpose and intent of this Ordinance. - E. Conservation areas and nature trails. - F. Open Spaces as permitted or required by the Subdivision Regulations or the Zoning Ordinance. - G. Dry hydrants or fire ponds which are constructed to permit unobstructed flow of water. - H. Wells, waterlines, and septic systems. - I. Docks, breakwaters, moorings, beach maintenance and wells as permitted by the Wetlands Bureau of the NH Department of Environmental Services. - J. The construction, repair, or maintenance of streets, roads, and other access ways, including driveways, footpaths, bridges, and utility right of way easements including power lines and pipe lines, and maintenance of man-made earthen structures including drainage ditches, roadside ditches, detention basins, ponds (including farm ponds, fire ponds and intake areas of dry hydrants) and wetlands that have been legally constructed to collect, convey, treat or control stormwater as permitted by the Wetlands Bureau of the NH Department of Environmental Services.
+These uses shall be located and constructed in such a way as to: - 1.
+Minimize any detrimental impact upon the wetlands and wetland buffer and consistent with state recommended design standards (see Fish & Game Department 2008, or as amended and subject to approval of the DES Wetlands Bureau, if required), and; - 2.
+Only if no viable alternative is available.